HOGENT-Web/DatalayerExercise/README.md

 ## Exercises

 Before getting to the exercises, please have a look at the `examples.js` in each folder.
 Don't look at the `solution.js` before trying yourself.
-The expected output per exercise can be found in the folder `expected_output`.
+The expected output per exercise can be found in the folder `expected_output` (per exercise).
 You should go through the exercises in this order:

 1. manual